usmankhan30398-stack/usmankhan30398-stack/README.md

 ## How I Think About AI

-I don't use AI to replace thinking — I use it to remove the parts of ops work that shouldn't require thinking.
+I don't use AI to replace thinking, I use it to remove the parts of ops work that shouldn't require thinking.
 The projects here reflect that: classification pipelines, structured outputs, automated communication layers.
 Things that free up teams to focus on decisions, not formatting.

 ---